GuoXiang9399/MBVs_packages/README.md

 * [`PACT`] Posterior Analysis of Coalescent Trees
 * [`PhyloSuite`] PhyloSuite is an integrated and scalable desktop platform for streamlined molecular sequence data management and evolutionary phylogenetics studies
 * [`rBLAST`] Interface for the Basic Local Alignment Search Tool (BLAST) - R-Package
+* [`phyloscanner`] Phylogenetics between and within hosts at once, all along the genome.
 --------------------------
   Epidemiology Software
 * [`OutbreakTools`] Basic Tools for the Analysis of Disease Outbreaks